holyaustin/Rippledentity/README.md

 ## Intro

-A Decentralized Identity platform built with the power of Ripple (XRPL) for seemless payment
+A Decentralized Identity platform built with the power of Ripple (XRPL) for seemless payment.
+The current centralized identity systems are plagued with issues related to data privacy, security breaches, and lack of user control.
+Users do not have any choice but to live with this evil of no data privacy and user data control

 ## Identity and Payment through Abstraction